Don’t Make These 5 Colonoscopy Mistakes

 1. Not Getting Screened

 The biggest mistake you can make with a colonoscopy is not getting one when you’re supposed to.
-Everyone aged 50 and above should have a colonoscopy.
+Everyone aged 50 and above should have a colonoscopy – even during the pandemic.
 People with risk factors may need to be screened earlier.
 This includes a family history of colon cancer, being African American, or if you’re experiencing bowel symptoms.
-After your first colonoscopy, your doctor will recommend an appropriate colonoscopy schedule based on your results and risk factors.
-Read more about screening guidelines or schedule an appointment.

 2. Not Following The Prep Instructions